-What does Fiddlers Green mean?
+What do you think Fiddlers Green means?

 The Tragically Hip: Fiddlers Green Meaning